beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 omitted in order to reduce the complexity of the initial iteration of the
 design:

-* Adding other groups as members of a group.
+* Adding other groups as members of a group (:issue:`554802`).
 The initial iteration does not allow groups to be members of other groups, which introduces potential concerns about scalability in large organisations.
 A subgroups model, with an implementation based on the `Closure Table`_ design, would address this concern.
 If there's time, we'll look into adding this to 1.0, otherwise it will be considered for inclusion in 1.1.

   The draft web UI design is the same as that for managing group members, but using the "Sub-group" list instead of the "Members" list.
 For the CLI::